PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 06:43:02
+Last updated: 2024-04-07 06:46:01
-Random Quote: How to run a marathon: Step one, you start running.
-There is no step two. - Barney Stinson
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin